zpliulab/TransMarker/README.md

 # TransMarker: Unveiling dynamic network biomarkers in cancer progression through cross-state graph alignment and optimal transport

 **TransMarker** is a computational framework for detecting dynamic biomarkers in cancer progression using single-cell data.
 It models disease states as multilayer networks, aligns regulatory shifts across states, and identifies genes with evolving regulatory roles.

+If you have any questions about NetWalkRank, please directly contact the corresponding author Prof. Zhi-Ping Liu with the E-mail: zpliu@sdu.edu.cn

 ## Highlights:
 - **Dynamic biomarker discovery:** Identifies state-specific genes with shifting regulatory roles during cancer progression.